-Such was the immediate position of this little party, when the gun fired at the Indians was heard booming heavily along the lake.
-The loud report, in exciting new sources of alarm, seemed to have dissipated the spell that had hitherto chained the energies and perception of the still weak, but now highly excited girl.
+Such was the immediate position of this little party when the gun fired at the Indians was heard booming heavily along the lake.
+The loud report, in exciting new sources of alarm, seemed to have dissipated the spell that had hitherto chained the energies and perception of the still weak but now highly excited girl.

 "Oh, Captain Baynton, where are we?" she exclaimed, starting up suddenly in terror, and throwing her arms around him who sat at her side, as if she would have clung to him for protection.
 "Is the horrid massacre not finished yet?
-Where is Madeline? where is my cousin?
-Oh, I cannot leave the fort without her."
+Where is Madeline?
+Where is my cousin: Oh, I cannot leave the fort without her."

-"Ha! where indeed is she?" exclaimed the youth, as he clasped his trembling and scarcely conscious burden to his chest, "Almighty God, where is she?"
+"Ha! where indeed is she?" exclaimed the youth, as he clasped his trembling and scarcely conscious burden to his breast, "Almighty God, where is she?"
 Then, after a short pause, and in a voice of tender but exquisite anguish, "Clara, my beloved sister, do you not know me?
-It is not Baynton but your brother, who now clasps you to his breaking heart."
+It is not Baynton, but your brother, who now clasps you to his breaking heart."

 A deluge of tears was the only answer of the wretched girl.
-They were the first she had shed,-the first marks of consciousness she had exhibited.
-Hitherto her heart had been oppressed; every fibre of her brain racked almost to bursting, and filled only with ghastly flitting visions of the dreadful horrors she had seen perpetrated, she had continued, since the moment of her fainting in the block-house, as one bereft of all memory of the past, or apprehension of the present.
-But now, the full out-pouring of her grief relieved her overcharged brain and heart, even while the confused images floating before her recollection acquired a more tangible and painful character.
-She raised herself a moment from the breast on which her burning head reposed, looked steadfastly in the face that hung anxiously over her own, and saw indeed that it was her brother.
-She tried to speak, but she could not utter a word, for the memory of all that had occurred that fatal morning rushed with mountain weight upon her fainting spirit, and again she wept, and more bitterly than before.
+They were the first she had shed-the first marks of consciousness she had exhibited.
+Hitherto her heart had been oppressed; every fibre of her brain racked almost to bursting, and filled only with ghastly flitting visions of the dreadful horrors she had seen perpetrated, she had continued, since the moment of her fainting in the blockhouse, as one bereft of all memory of the past or apprehension of the present.
+But now the full out-pouring of her grief relieved the overcharged brain and heart, even while the confused images floating before her recollection acquired a more tangible and painful character.
+She raised herself a moment from the breast on which her e rude Doner's elicacy group waters ge her party Oming g new aimed, arms have re not ith, as den to , after quisite v me?